 List of Water Playgrounds in Western Sydney

 This is the newest water playground in the City of Parramatta, opening mid February 2019.
-And is the only fenced water playground, being within the fenced Livvi’s Place at Ollie Webb Reserve.
+It’s the only fenced water playground in the Parramatta LGA, and is located within the fenced Livvi’s Place at Ollie Webb Reserve.
+There are toilets and BBQs nearby.

 - Open: 9am to 8pm, September through to May.